TheWorldAtMyFingerTips/TheWorldAtMyFingerTips.github.io/PowerBI.md

 I presented this to the Boss and various Heads of Sales, from a standpoint of training them how to use it.

-The Boss is happy.

-The Heads of Sales are happy.

-**I aced the project.**

-I am happy.

 Scoring rubrics contain components of: